im100ruv/imad-2016-app/readme.txt

-1)Make sure you have node installed on your system 2)Open command line to root of the project directory 3)Run command :  npm install gulp -g
+1)Make sure you have node installed on your system 2)Open command line to root of the project directory 3)Run command :  npm install gulp --save
-4)Run command :  npm install gulp --save
+4)Run command :  npm install gulp -g
 5)Run commadn :  npm install gulp-nodemon --save
+6)You will also need to create or save the gulpfile.js in your project root directory.
-6)Run 'gulp' in node.js command prompt
+7)Run 'gulp' in node.js command prompt
-7)At browser to see home page type : http://localhost:3000/
+8)At browser to see home page type : http://localhost:3000/